placrosse/kodo/docs/source/hacking_kodo.rst

 for example:

-* You wish to write information to the symbol header which can be used on by the decoder to optimize its performance.
+* You wish to write information to the symbol header which can be used by the decoder to optimize its performance.

 The symbol header may be used to store a variety of different information into a coded symbol.
 However the most important information stored at